-There are various other applications of pyroelectric detectors, for example fire detection, satellite-based infrared detection, and the detection of persons via their infrared emission (motion detectors).
+There are various other applications of pyroelectric sensors, for example fire detection, satellite-based infrared detection, and the detection of persons via their infrared emission (motion detectors).

 We first consider the basic operation principle.
 A pyroelectric detector contains a piece of ferroelectric crystal material with electrodes on two sides – essentially a capacitor.
-One of those electrodes has a black coating (or a processed absorbing metal surface), which is exposed to the incident light.
+One of those electrodes has a black coating (or a processed absorbing metal surface), which is exposed to the incident radiation.
 The incident light is absorbed on the coating and thus also causes some heating of the crystal, because the heat is conducted through the electrode into the crystal.
 As a result, the crystal produces some pyroelectric voltage; one can electronically detect that voltage or alternatively the current when the voltage is held constant.
-For a constant optical power, that pyroelectric signal would eventually fade away, but such a detector is usually used with light pulses; in that case, one obtains a bipolar pulse structure, where one initially obtains a voltage in one direction and after the pulse a voltage in the opposite direction.
+For a constant optical power, that pyroelectric signal would eventually fade away; the device would therefore not be suitable for measuring the intensity of continuous-wave radiation.
+Instead, such a detector is usually used with light pulses; in that case, one obtains a bipolar pulse structure, where one initially obtains a voltage in one direction and after the pulse a voltage in the opposite direction.

-Due to that operation principle, pyroelectric detectors belong to the thermal detectors: they do not directly respond to light, but only to the generated heat.
+Due to that operation principle, pyroelectric detectors belong to the thermal detectors: they do not directly respond to radiation, but only to the generated heat.

 In the simple explained form, the detector would be relatively sensitive to fluctuations of the ambient temperature.
 Therefore, one often uses an additional compensating crystal, which is exposed to essentially the same temperature fluctuations but not to the incoming light.
 By taking the difference of signals from both crystals, one can effectively reduce the sensitivity to external temperature changes.

 The pyroelectric charges are typically detected with an operational amplifier (OpAmp) based on field-effect transistors (JFETs) with very low leakage current.